 Applying For Project Finance

-Our services, however, do not come for free and hence be prepared to pay our service charges when you use our services.
+It is important to note our project financing services do not come for free and hence be prepared to pay our service charges when you use our services.
 Also, we are rather choosy about who we serve.
 We encourage only serious clients who understand what it takes to arrange finances for projects.
-Our seamless services start with our client sending us a formal Letter of Intent expressing his/her desire to hire our services and then following this up by entering into a formal service agreement with us and depositing the token Engagement Fee online prior submitting the Project Finance Application Form which is non refundable.
+Our seamless services start with our client sending us a formal Letter of Intent expressing his/her desire to hire our services and then following this up by entering into a formal service agreement with us and depositing the token Engagement Fee which is non refundable.
 That is not all.
-You would be further liable to pay a Success Fee (case specific) post successful closure of funding.
+You would be further liable to pay a Success Fee (case specific) post successful financial close.